 Guinness Global Equity Income has been rated by RSMR since March 2014.
-It was launched in December 2010 when the fund managers decided that their approach to managing global growth mandates which they had applied for several years could be adapted and applied to global equity income mandates with sustainable dividends being a significant part of total returns.
+It was launched in December 2010 when the fund managers, lan Mortimer and Matthew Page decided to launch an income producing strategy, recognising the importance of income in the production of total returns.
+The duo decided that their approach to managing global growth mandates, which they had carried out successfully for several years, could be adapted and applied to global equity income mandates.

-The crux of the process is to invest in companies which have delivered a 10% yield on capital in every year over the last decade, which have balance sheet strength and critical mass.
-Having screened the universe of global listed stocks since 2000, over 50% of qualifying companies delivered a yield of over 2%.
-The screen pays no attention to yield with a focus on quality, stable, profitable companies.
-This approach differentiates it from its peers.
+The crux of the process is to invest in companies which have delivered a 10% return on capital in every year over the last decade, and which have balance sheet strength and critical mass.
+Having screened the universe of global listed stocks since 2000, over 50% of qualifying companies delivered a yield of over 2% but the screen pays no attention to yield with a focus on quality, stable, profitable companies which differentiates this fund from its peers.
 In terms of dividends, the managers target a moderate dividend yield with a view to grow the dividend stream year on year.
-There is merit in prudence.
-The dividend stream has increased in every year since launch and the fund has delivered capital growth.
+Other than in 2020, when the fund trimmed its dividend by 0.5%, the dividend stream and capital has increased in every year since launch.

-This is a high conviction strategy with an active share of over 90% relative to its benchmark, being equally weighted in 35 stocks but the nature of the process makes it an attractive core holding for global equity income investors.
+This is a high conviction strategy with an active share of over 90% relative to its benchmark, being equally weighted in 35 stocks.
+This is not a high-income strategy but one of dividend growth.
+By adopting this approach, long term investors should be provided with a sustainable and growing level of income, and the nature of the process makes it an attractive core holding for global equity income investors.